any-docs/css/content/guides/cascade/introduction/index.md

 ## CSS animations and the cascade

-[CSS animations](/guides/Animations), using {{cssxref("@keyframes")}} at-rules, define animations between states. `@keyframes` don't cascade, meaning that at any given time CSS takes values from only one single set of `@keyframes` and never mixes multiple ones.
+[CSS animations](/guides/Animations), using `@keyframes` at-rules, define animations between states. `@keyframes` don't cascade, meaning that at any given time CSS takes values from only one single set of `@keyframes` and never mixes multiple ones.
 If multiple sets of `@keyframes` are defined with the same animation name, the last defined set in the origin and layer with the greatest precedence is used.
 Other `@keyframes` are ignored, even if they animate different properties.

 ```css
 p {